Skip to main content

 Style & Addons Tabs

-When your canvas or any element on your canvas is selected, the style tab will be available in the right-side panel.
+When a section, any element or component on your canvas is selected, the style tab will be available in the right-side panel.

 Style